Saving Private Ryan: Rewrite

-Although Rodat's script came close to the ideal WWII project he had hoped for, he believed it had " a few problems."
+Although Rodat's script came close to the ideal WWII project he had hoped for, Spielberg said it had "a few problems".
 He hired Frank Darabont and Scott Frank to perform uncredited script rewrites.
-The scene begins as the second wave of soldiers arrive On Normandy beach (Darabont's suggestion), so they would be walking into "Hell on Earth" instead of empty beaches.
-Frank performed rewrites based on transcriptions of Spielberg's recorded ideas and two folders of historical facts about the Normandy landings; these gave Frank ideas but he found it difficult to parse historical facts into original ideas.
+The scene begins as the second wave of soldiers arrives on Omaha beach (Darabont's suggestion), so they would be walking into "Hell on Earth" instead of empty beaches.
+Scott Frank performed rewrites based on transcriptions of Spielberg's recorded ideas and two folders of historical facts about the Normandy landings; these gave Frank ideas but he found it difficult to parse the reality of events into original ideas.

 The Normandy cemetery scene was based on Spielberg's own experience visiting the area as a youth; he witnessed a family accompanying a man who fell to his knees and began to cry at a grave marker.